Love of the Wild in Tanzania

 While the rest of the pride was busy during the day, the lions rested.
 They are mainly nocturnal but active anytime.
 The lioness searches for food at night, and the lion patrols and marks territory but hunts as well.
 Our guides said it was likely the females we heard huffing near the tents at night.

-Even elephants, the largest animals, attempt to camouflage themselves.
+Even elephants, the largest animals, try to camouflage themselves.
 While editing photos, I caught it.
 The elephants stood still among the branches and shadows, their trunks straight down like trees.
-Failing that, they are not shy when threatened; we saw them trumpet a male elephant who intruded on a family mud bath.
+Failing that, they are not shy when threatened.
+They trumpeted a male elephant who intruded on a family mud bath.
 They trumpeted our vehicles, too, and we moved on, no match for a riled elephant.

 We encountered a rhinoceros crossing the road in the Ngorongoro Conservation Area.
 Sadly, many rhino species are critically endangered due to poaching for their horns, as the elephants are for their tusks.

-Other animals in the Ngorongoro Crater include elephants, lions, hyenas, and buffalos.
+Other animals in the Ngorongoro Crater include elephants, lions, hyenas, and buffalo.
 The volcanic caldera is a protected UNESCO World Heritage Site.

 Hyenas seemed omnipresent across the plains.
 Usually nocturnal, they were always watchful, either for a meal or for competing predators.
 Vultures covered a fallen zebra in a pecking order arranged by their size and the strength of their beaks.
 Storks looked on like waiters at a dinner party.
-The storks could not tear the meat and waited for scraps.
-When the hyena moved in, the bickering vultures reluctantly stepped aside, as they do for all larger predators.
+Incapable of tearing the meat, they waited for scraps.
+As they do for all larger predators, the bickering vultures reluctantly stepped aside when the hyena moved in.
 Even this poignant scene doesn’t deter my love of the wild.

-Carnivores such as lions, leopards, cheetahs, and hyenas are always nearby, alert for food sources and the potential for mating.
+Carnivores like lions, leopards, cheetahs, and hyenas are always nearby, alert for food sources and the potential for mating.
 They influence the activity of the other animals.

 Monkey life is the epitome of creature comfort.
 High up in the trees, a mother groomed a baby, then the baby groomed the mother.
 In the meantime, a third monkey came over, lay down before them, and waited his turn.